Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ bootstrap

-However, not all of these are independent, but instead can be written in terms of secondary invariants; to determine this, one would need to construct both the secondary invariants and the BJC irreps to these orders.
-We will not attempt such a general classification, and only list the number of physical and gauge parameters at lowest orders in table~\ref{table:6-point data}.

-Instead, we will focus on the subset of 6pt interactions that follow from 4pt seeds; in other words, we will require that they are BCJ bootstrappable from 4-point seed interactions, similar to \cite{Brown:2023srz}.
+Moreover, we will focus on the subset of 6pt interactions that follow from 4pt seeds; in other words, we will require that they are BCJ bootstrappable from 4-point seed interactions, similar to \cite{Brown:2023srz}.
 This implies in particular that at singular channels such as $s_{abc}\rightarrow 0$, the amplitude should factorize into two 4-point amplitudes.
-In turn, this implies that a BCJ factor of ${\cal O}(s^p)$ factorizes as
+In turn, this implies that a scalar numerator of ${\cal O}(s^p)$ factorizes as

 where $x$ denotes the internal leg.
-As the lowest 4-point factor is linear in Mandelstam, the first BCJ factor that can be bootstrapped is quadratic.
-Beyond that, we find up to quartic:
+As the lowest 4-point scalar numerator is linear in Mandelstam, the first $N_6$ that can be bootstrapped is quadratic.
+Beyond that, we find up to ${\cal O}(s^4)$: